 Many German Coast families eventually intermarried with Acadian families from the Acadian Coast immediately upstream.
 There were many similarities between the two groups, but the Acadians, being more numerous, eventually dominated the German population.
-Except for German surnames along the Mississippi River and street names in the St. Charles Parish town of Des Allemands, there are few visible vestiges of this historically important ethnic community.
+There are however still visible vestiges of this historically important ethnic community, especially within its inhabitants.

 |German Heritage Sign|

 Because many early German settlers traced their familial origins to Switzerland, they were commonly called Swiss-Germans.
 This distinction helped set them apart from the more numerous nineteenth-century German immigrants.